chenxiaolong/CTSLauncher/README.md

 CTSLauncher is a shortcut and quick settings tile for launching the contextual search activity in the Google app.
 It is useful for Android OS's that do not have the system-level contextual search integration with the Google app.

-CTSLauncher does not require any permissions.
+CTSLauncher does not require any permissions by default.

 **NOTE**: The Google app determines whether Circle to Search or Google Assistant is launched (or even doing nothing), depending on the Android version and device model.
 CTSLauncher does **not** make Circle to Search work on devices where it is not supported.